-2.1 There are a variety of definitions for what net zero carbon development in operation should look like in new buildings, this is discussed in greater detail in the Net Zero Buildings background paper published alongside the Local Plan 2040 Preferred Options consultation (2022).
+2.1 There are a variety of definitions for what net zero carbon development in operation should look like in new buildings, and the topic of what net zero carbon development means in practice is discussed in greater detail in the Carbon Reduction and Climate Resilient Design Background Paper (008).
 The Council has previously agreed a motion that adopts the UKGBC definition for net zero development, which has two parts, dealing with operational energy and the construction process.
 The operational energy definition reads as: